-6.1 Space leases involving buildings and paid from State appropriations must, by law, be approved by the State Board of Control and may not extend beyond a ten-year period.
+- Space leases involving buildings and paid from State appropriations must, by law, be approved by the State Board of Control and may not 6.1 extend beyond a ten-year period. - Proposals for space leases require the advance approval of the President of the System or his delegate.
+Lease contracts drawn in accordance with such approval shall be executed by the System Comptroller, 6.2 and submitted for ratification by the Board through the institutional docket. - A proposal shall be approved and the lease completed prior to occupancy of any space for office, storage, or other purposes.
+The proposal must show type of space and purpose of its use, approximate 6.3 number of square feet, location, whether janitor service and/or utilities will be furnished by the lessor, period of lease, and any other requirements.

-- 6.3 A proposal shall be approved and the lease completed prior to occupancy of any space for office, storage, or other purposes.
-The proposal must show type of space and purpose of its use, approximate number of square feet, location, whether janitor service and/or utilities will be furnished by the lessor, period of lease, and any other requirements. - Sec.
-7 Purchases from Employees. --Purchases are not permitted from any officer or employee of the System unless the cost is less than that from any other known source and until approved by the component chief administrative officer, the President of the System, and the Board.
+Purchases from Employees. -- Purchases are not permitted from any officer or employee of the System unless the cost is less than that from any other known source and until approved by the component chief administrative officer, the President of the System, and the Board.
 Details of such transactions shall be reported in the dockets or Minutes of the Board.